Instruct Eric

 Featured International Arbitration cases

-Acting as sole counsel for charterers in an LMAA arbitration involving a claim for a refund of overpaid sums and a counterclaim for unpaid sums arising from a time charterparty.
+Acted as sole counsel for charterers in an LMAA arbitration involving a claim for a refund of overpaid sums and a counterclaim for unpaid sums arising from a time charterparty.

-Acted (at Quinn Emanuel) for an investment fund in an LMAA arbitration in relation to the withdrawal of five vessels from a pooling agreement.
+Acted (at Quinn Emanuel) for an investment fund in an LMAA arbitration involving a claim for compensation arising from the withdrawal of five vessels from a pooling agreement.

 Eric has experience acting in shipping and commodity disputes.
 Prior to being called to the Bar, Eric won the International Maritime Law Arbitration Moot and coached two teams (finalist and winner respectively) in subsequent iterations of the competition.